marbletracks/marbletrack3.com/content/episode/2019/03/05almost-glued-inner-bar-support.md

 ---

 Today I took 11 frames.
-I wanted to get a frame after gluing the [Triple Splitter Small Feeder Inner Bar Lower Support](/p/tssfibls), but I could not get it to stay in place without moving the stage and characters out of the way.
+I wanted to get a frame after gluing the [Triple Splitter Small Feeder Inner Bar Lower Support](/parts/triple-splitter-small-feeder-inner-bar-lower-support/), but I could not get it to stay in place without moving the stage and characters out of the way.

-[G. Choppy](/workers/g_choppy/) is suspended above the track about to fly over to that area to help curve the
+[G Choppy](/workers/g_choppy/) is suspended above the track about to fly over to that area to help curve the
 [Triple Splitter Small Feeder Inner Bar](/parts/triple-splitter-small-feeder-inner-bar/), and maybe the [Triple Splitter Small Feeder Outer Bar](/parts/triple-splitter-small-feeder-outer-bar/).